i32-Sudo/i32-Sudo/README.md

 [![](https://visitcount.itsvg.in/api?id=i32-Sudo&icon=0&color=0)](https://visitcount.itsvg.in)

 ### Untrusted Scammers ⚠️
-UnTrusted Scammers that do Cheat & Exploit Development that I have dealt with.
+UnTrusted Scammers that I have dealt and worked with.
 ```
 - ⛔ Kazuto(Kazuto911) Scammer asked for more money then we settled on and then selling pasted code I found in less then 5 minutes on github.
 - ⛔ ИЦҜΞD ЯЦSΓ　　　 🗕 🗗 🗙(nukedrust) Exit Scamming with his "UD" Rust Internal